On endomorphisms of projective varieties with numerically trivial canonical divisors: Introduction

 \section{Introduction}

 We work over an algebraically closed field $k$ of characteristic $0$.
 Let $f$ be a surjective endomorphism of a projective variety $X$.
 It was first defined by Krieger and Reschke (cf.~\cite{KR}) that $f$ is {\it amplified}, if $H:=f^*L-L$ is ample for some Cartier divisor $L$.
-Polarized endomorphisms are special cases and much are learned in various aspects (cf.~\cite{BH}, \cite{CMZ}, \cite{Meng}, \cite{MZ}, \cite{MZ_PG}, \cite{MZ_S}, \cite{Na-Zh}, \cite{Zh-comp}).
+The polarized endomorphism is a special case and has been studied in various aspects (cf.~\cite{BH}, \cite{CMZ}, \cite{Meng}, \cite{MZ}, \cite{MZ_PG}, \cite{MZ_S}, \cite{Na-Zh}, \cite{Zh-comp}).
 One of the main methods of studying polarized endomorphisms is the equivariant lifting and descending.
 However, as discussed in \cite[Section 1]{Meng}, the ``amplified'' property can not be preserved by an equivariant birational lifting and it is not known whether it is preserved via an equivariant descending.
 For the lifting problem, one natural way is to imitate the ``quasi-polarized'' endomorphism (cf.~\cite{MZ}) to introduce the {\it quasi-amplified} endomorphism, i.e., $B:=f^*L-L$ is big for some Cartier divisor $L$, though it is now known that ``quasi-polarized'' is just ``polarized'' (cf.~\cite[Proposition 1.1]{MZ}, \cite[Theorem 5.1]{CMZ}).

 From the geometric point of view, Fakhruddin showed the following very motivating Theorem \ref{thm-fak}.
 Further, an amplified endomorphism has only countably many periodic points (cf.~\cite[Lemma 2.4]{Meng}).
-Note that if the base field is countable, then $\Per(\id)$ is always countable.
-To exclude this, we may work over an uncountable field.
-In this way, we define a surjective endomorphism to be {\it PCD} (for short), if its periodic points are countable and Zariski dense after replacing the base field by an uncountable one (cf.~Definition \ref{def-pcd}).
+Note that every variety has only countably many points if the base field is countable.
+To exclude this, we shall work over an uncountable field.
+Now, we define a surjective endomorphism to be {\it PCD}, if its periodic points are countable and Zariski dense after replacing the base field by an uncountable one (cf.~Definition \ref{def-pcd}).
+Alternatively, without the argument of base change, this is equivalent to saying that its periodic points are Zariski dense and the set of fixed points $\Fix(f^i)$ is finite for any $i>0$ (cf.~Proposition \ref{prop-ext}).
 Note that ``amplified'' is then always ``PCD'' (cf.~Theorem \ref{thm-amp-pcd}).
 On the other hand, when the base field is uncountable, an amplified endomorphism $f$ admits a Zariski dense orbit, which means for some $x\in X$, the orbit $\{f^n(x)\,|\,n\ge 0\}$ is Zariski dense in $X$ (cf.~Theorem \ref{thm-amp-orbit}).
-All these are taken into account in Section \ref{sec-2}.
+We refer to Section \ref{sec-2} for details.

 \begin{theorem} (cf.~\cite[Theorem 5.1]{Fak}) Let $f:X\to X$ be an amplified endomorphism of a projective variety $X$.
 Then the set of $f$-periodic points $\Per(f)$ is Zariski dense in $X$. \end{theorem}